Attributes represent both a character’s prowess and current status. Assign d4, d6, and d8 to your Attributes (STR, DEX, and WIL).

 If you start with a Grimoire, or something that acts as one, choose the spells or rituals your Calling says you start the game with.

-Finally, choose a name and write a Eulogy Entry that describes a previous exploit of your character.
-Either gain 1 XP, or roll d10s on any equipment table to see what you gained from that adventure.
+Choose a name and write a Eulogy entry about a previous exploit of your character.
+Gain 1 XP, or roll d10s on any Starting Equipment table to see what you gained from that adventure.

 If you gain XP here, you can choose to immediately spend it to gain +1 Grit, or to step you d4 Attribute up to a d6.
 See Growth